 Your agent can also help you design and implement worker safety programs to help you keep your workers’ compensation claims and costs under control and your workers safe and happy.

 Whether you are a large casket manufacturer or a custom craftsman, you need tailored casket manufacturing insurance to protect you from the unique risks you face.
 By working with an independent agent, you can obtain quotes from numerous, reputable insurance companies who specialize in businesses like yours.

 Don’t spend time chasing down quotes on your own.
-Your agent can function as a trusted adviser who can help you find the right mix of coverage for your needs and budget.
+An independent insurance agent can function as a trusted adviser who can help you find the right mix of coverage for your needs and budget.